OS X Verse Insertion Utilities Compared

 The Translation pop-up lets you choose which of your Accordance Bible texts the widget should use.
 The Update button simply updates the list of available Bibles, and only needs to be pressed whenever you've installed additional Bible modules into Accordance.

-Update: Subsequent versions of the widget allow you to cycle through the available translations using the control-plus and control-minus key commands.
-Thus, it is now possible to switch translations on the front of the widget, without having to turn the widget over.
+In addition to turning the widget over to change the translation, you can also cycle through the available translations using the control-plus and control-minus key commands.
+This enables you to switch translations on the front of the widget, without having to turn the widget over.

 Checking the Auto Search option will cause the widget to automatically look up a selection of text whenever you open the Dashboard.
 With this option checked, you could select a verse reference in a web-page or other document and then simply press F12 to see the text of that verse displayed in the Accordance widget.